 LIFT and Meraki Foundation are two nonprofit based in the United States and India that works very similar to what we envision and focuses specifically on supporting families so they can break out of poverty.
 While LIFT focuses on mentoring and guidng parents on finances, Meraki focusses on training and educating parents about need of a good parent-child relationship.

 SIFF is another organization that works on "depth" over "scale" model for helping promising students from low income complete their education.
 While SIFF start their journey of selection with potentially promising child (Scholars) , we do that with "potentially" highly-invested families, regardless of their childs potential.
+An NGO called Team Everest also works very similar to our model while exclusively focusing on orphan or single parent families.

 Within India, we are aware of at least two organization - Mentor Together and Mentor Me India which has Mentorship as their core focus for enabling the marginal families to have access to information and guidance.
 We slightly differ from them because - For us, "mentorship" is just the means while "sustained involvement with the family" is what is our core.